Apply to Become an Orlando Police Officer

 Step 4.Attend an interview with the recruiting staff

-If you pass the Civil Service Exam and Physical Assessment Test, you will complete paperwork and a panel interview with our staff.
+When you pass the Civil Service Exam and Physical Assessment Test, you will complete paperwork and a panel interview with our staff.

-Step 5.Take two polygraphs
+Step 5.Take polygraphs

-If you pass the first polygraph, successful candidates will get a conditional offer.
+When you pass the first polygraph, successful candidates will get a conditional offer.
 The second polygraph and background check will be completed.

 Successful candidates will move on to final requirements: